ice-csic-astroexotic/ML-Poppyns/docs/_site/getting_started/htcondor.rst

     queue

   In our case the executable is a wrapper (explained below) where we call the .py file.
 Using  HTCondor the simulations are run in a remote host.
 To see what is printed in the terminal (stdout) or errors arising during the execution (stderr) we save the details in the path specified in the output, log and error variables.
 The path :code:`OUTPUT/hello.out.$(Cluster).$(Process).txt` is an example.
 You can choose the path that is more convenient for you.
-In this case we want the output to be saved in a folder called OUTPUT in the same folder where the submit file is located and with the name :code:`hello.out.$(Cluster).$(Process).txt`.
+In this case we want the output to be saved in a folder called :code:`OUTPUT` in the same folder where the submit file is located and with the name :code:`hello.out.$(Cluster).$(Process).txt`.
 For example, we could change the path of the output to

   .. code-block:: bash

     output = test.txt

-  and the output (what is printed in the terminal during the execution of the wrapper) will be saved in the same folder as the submit file with the name test.txt.
-Note that if we want the path to be as in the previous example (:code:`OUTPUT/hello.out.$(Cluster).$(Process).txt`) we have to first create the OUTPUT directory where the submit file is; if it is not created an error will arise.
+  and the output (what is printed in the terminal during the execution of the wrapper) will be saved in the same folder as the submit file with the name :code:`test.txt`.
+Note that if we want the path to be as in the previous example (:code:`OUTPUT/hello.out.$(Cluster).$(Process).txt`) we have to first create the :code:`OUTPUT` directory where the submit file is; if it is not created an error will arise.
 In the script above :code:`$(Cluster)` means the cluster identifier and :code:`$(Process)` the process identifier.
 We use the cluster id and process id to differentiate between different runs and jobs. :code:`Queue` is the start "button".

   .. note::
     Files saved in the scratch directory are removed after the run.
 To transfer these files to a directory we need to specify it in the submit file.

-  For example, if the output file is called output1.txt and we want to keep that file we need to add to the submit file the following line:
+  For example, if the output file is called :code:`output1.txt` and we want to keep that file we need to add to the submit file the following line:

   .. code-block:: bash

     transfer_output_files= output1.txt

-  Then output1.txt will be saved in the same directory as the submit file.
+  Then :code:`output1.txt` will be saved in the same directory as the submit file.

   * The wrapper looks like this: